 Does Faster Website Speed Increase Googlebot Crawl Frequency?

-Want a website builder that makes the web developing process a lot easier and faster?
+Looking for a website builder that is flexible enough for a developer but easy enough for a beginner?
 Learn more about UltimateWB!
 We also offer web design packages if you would like your website designed and built for you.

 Got a techy/website question?
 Whether it’s about UltimateWB or another website builder, web hosting, or other aspects of websites, just send in your question in the “Ask David!” form.
 We will email you when the answer is posted on the UltimateWB “Ask David!” section.